evilsoft/crocks/docs/src/pages/docs/getting-started.md

 <article id="import-only-what-you-need">

 ## Import only what you need

-This lib *should* work, with no additional compilation in all current browsers (Edge, Safari, Chrome, Firefox), if it does not, please file an issue as I really, really want it to. :smile_cat:.
+This lib *should* work, with no additional compilation in all current browsers (Edge, Safari, Chrome, Firefox), if it does not, please file an issue as I really, really want it to.

 There is a lot to this library, and as such it may not be desired to bring in the entire library when bundling for a library or a frontend application.
 If